2021 Southeastern Conference football season: Head coaches

 Three coaches were fired after the 2020 season.

-Auburn Head Coach Gus Malzahn was fired after eight seasons at the school on On December 13, 2020.
+Auburn Head Coach Gus Malzahn was fired after eight seasons at the school on December 13, 2020.
 Boise State Bryan Harsin was named head coach on December 22, 2020.

 On November 15, 2020, South Carolina Head Coach Will Muschamp was fired.
 Offensive coordinator Mike Bobo replaced him as interim head coach with three games left in the season.
 Oklahoma Assistant Head Coach Shane Beamer replaced him on December 6, 2020.

 On January 18, 2021, Tennessee Coach Jeremy Pruitt was fired and replaced by former UCF Head Coach Josh Heupel on January 27, 2021.